Chart Color Schemes

 Educational outcomes in Katherine East fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's educational profile is notable regionally with university qualification rates at 25.8%, exceeding the SA3 area average of 17.4% and the SA4 regional rate of 20.1%.
+The area's educational profile is notable regionally, with university qualification rates of 25.8% among residents aged 15+, surpassing the SA3 area average of 17.4% and the SA4 region rate of 20.1%.
 Bachelor degrees are most prevalent at 16.3%, followed by postgraduate qualifications at 7.4% and graduate diplomas at 2.1%.
-Vocational credentials are held by 40.3% of residents aged 15+, with advanced diplomas at 11.0% and certificates at 29.3%.
+Vocational credentials are prominent, with 40.3% of residents aged 15+ holding such qualifications – advanced diplomas at 11.0% and certificates at 29.3%.

 Educational participation is high, with 38.0% of residents currently enrolled in formal education.
 This includes 17.5% in primary education, 9.9% in secondary education, and 3.8% pursuing tertiary education.